diantonioandrea/misura/docs/docs.md

 The output is:

 	2.004 m / s
-	misura.conversion.ConversionError :cannot convert from 'kg' to 'm s-1'
+	misura.conversion.ConversionError: cannot convert from 'kg' to 'm s-1'

 Total conversion is used for operations such as addition and subraction, while partial conversion is used for multiplication and division.